 Another component of SDSS inclusion is the Faculty and Student Teams (FAST) program.
 The program incorporates teams consisting of a faculty member and their students who are at Minority Serving Institutions into the collaboration, including data access and pairing with experienced collaboration mentors.
 I served as mentors to two FAST teams while I worked with COINS.

-Kelly Holley-Bockelmann, Nancy J. Chanover, Adam J. Burgasser, Kelle L. Cruz, Charles Liu, Paul A. Mason, Jesus Pando, Emily L. Rice Sarah J. Schmidt, Jose Ramon Sanchez-Gallego, and 11 more authors
+Kelly Holley-Bockelmann, Nancy J. Chanover, Adam J. Burgasser, Kelle L. Cruz, Charles Liu, Paul A. Mason, Jesus Pando, Emily L. Rice, Sarah J. Schmidt, Jose Ramon Sanchez-Gallego, and

 In American Astronomical Society Meeting Abstracts #229, Jan 2017